lnribeiro/jsfreelist/README.md

 # jsfreelist

-# List of websites that may or may not work without JS.
+# List of websites that work without JS.

 Feel free to contribute!

+To browse the internet without javascript, we recommend:

+Disable Javascript [[Firefox]](https://addons.mozilla.org/en-US/firefox/addon/disable-javascript/) [[Chrome]](https://chrome.google.com/webstore/detail/disable-javascript/jfpdlihdedhlmhlbgooailmfhahieoem): Most user-friendly, but less efficient.
+Go to options, turn **Default state** as **JS Off** and **Disable behavior** by **By tab**.

+LibreJS [[Firefox]](https://www.gnu.org/software/librejs/): Blocks nonfree nontrivial javascript while allowing opensource and simple codes to run, avoiding a lot of trouble without breaking many sites.
+For advanced users that want more control or casual users who don't want to don't want a lot of stress and still have full freedom.

 ## Functionality levels